Rage Against The Machines.

 VSI’s slogan is “Life… Only Better.”
 A contingent of humans don’t agree, banding together in Humans Only communities, led by The Prophet (Ving Rhames), and rebelling against the surrogates.
 Signage at the entrance to their community conjures echoes of THE TERMINATOR: “No Machines Allowed.”

 And an underground movement within the humans possesses a kind of ray gun that is doing the surrogate-human killings.
-That’s the plot.
-McGuffin.
-The excellence of SURROGATES is its overarching concept.
+That’s the McGuffin that is fussed over, although the excellence of SURROGATES abides in its overarching concept.

 Tom’s surrogate is destroyed and he has to venture into the real world in the flesh.
 The robot-themed movie suddenly becomes a fish-out-of-water tale.
 Years in the dark have made all humans paranoid agoraphobics, and though Tom “acts” like he is scared of crowds and has panic attacks against being touched or broken, he battles against looking too much like toughguy Bruce Willis.
 Now sitting in a chair all day should make any normal person potbellied, atrophied and slovenly, but luckily Tom’s real world surrogate is The Bruce Willis – the older he gets, the more like a rock he becomes.

 And if there’s anything that Bruce Willis CAN’T do, it’s “fragile.”
 Hell, that’s why he was so convincing in UNBREAKABLE (unlike breakables like David Bowie in THE MAN WHO FELL TO EARTH, for instance).
 And no matter how much he whined in SIN CITY about being old and weak-hearted, we all laughed at this patently obvious lie.
 It’s Bruce Willis!